Learning with Optimal Interpolation Norms: Random block-coordinate algorithm

-In large-scale problems, a drawback of this approach is that $m+n$ proximity operators must be evaluated at each iteration, which can lead to impractical implementations in terms of computations and/or memory requirements.
+In large-scale problems, a possible drawback of this approach is that $m+n$ proximity operators must be evaluated at each iteration, which can lead to impractical implementations in terms of computations and/or memory requirements.
 The analysis of \cite[Corollary~5.5]{Siop15} shows that the proximity operators in \eqref{e:9hfe6-03i} can be sampled by sweeping through the indices in $\{1,\ldots,m\}$ and $\{1,\ldots,n\}$ randomly while preserving the convergence of the iterates.
-This results in partial updates of the variables which leads to significantly lighter iterations and remarkable flexibility in the implementation of the algorithm.
-Thus, a variable $v_{j,k}$ is updated at iteration $k$ depending on whether a random activation variable $\varepsilon_{j,k}$ takes on the value $1$ or $0$ (each component $\eta_{i,k}$ of the vector $y_k$ is randomly updated according to the same strategy).
-The method resulting from this approach in presented in the next theorem.
+This results in partial updates of the variables which lead to significantly lighter iterations and remarkable flexibility in the implementation of the algorithm.
+Thus, a variable $u_{j,k}$ is updated at iteration $k$ depending on whether a random activation variable $\varepsilon_{j,k}$ takes on the value $1$ or $0$ (each component $\sigma_{i,k}$ of the vector $s_k$ is randomly updated according to the same strategy).
+The method resulting from this random sampling scheme is presented in the next theorem.